Clinton Area Showboat Theatre: Purchase by City of Clinton

-On September 15, 1966, the City of Clinton, Iowa, purchased the “Rhododendron” from the state of West Virginia at a public bid price of $21,165.
+On September 15, 1966, the city of Clinton, Iowa, purchased Rhododendron from the state of West Virginia at a public bid price of $21,165.
 A week later, the boat began its 1,600 mile journey from Morgantown, WV to Clinton.
 It was towed down the Monongahela River to Pittsburgh, then down the Ohio to Cairo, IL, then up the Mississippi River to Clinton.

-Moored at Riverfront Park in Clinton, the City used the boat as a floating theatre.
+Moored at Riverfront Park in Clinton, the boat was used by the city as a floating theatre.